-The Combined Statement of Net Position reflects net investments, including an unrealized gain of \$2.2 million, in keeping with Governmental Accounting Standards Board (GASB) Statement No. 72 (Fair Value Measurement and Application).
-The main factor leading to this result was the eventual turnover in all investments from lower to higher yield instruments.
+The Combined Statements of Net Position reflect net investments, including an unrealized gain of \$2.6 million, in keeping with Governmental Accounting Standards Board (GASB) Statement No. 72 (Fair Value Measurement and Application).
+The main factors leading to this result were higher investment interest rates during the first three quarters of the fiscal year.

-The table on the following page presents, in a condensed fashion, the Combined Statements of Net Position as of June 30, 2019, 2018 and 2017 and the corresponding dollar amount and percentage changes between fiscal year 2018 and 2019.
+The table on the following page presents, in a condensed fashion, the Combined Statements of Net Position as of June 30, 2020 and 2019 and the corresponding dollar amount and percentage changes.